Bordered manifolds with torus boundary and the link surgery formula: Examples and basic properties

 \subsection{Meridional Dehn twists}

-In this section, we show that adding a $\pm 1$ framed meridian to a link component has a simple effect algebraically.
+In this section, we consider the effect of adding a $\pm 1$ framed meridian to a link component.
 Adding a meridian may be encoded by taking the connected sum with a Hopf link, which has a predictable algebraic effect.

 We first define our algebraic candidate, denoted ${}_{\cK}\cB_{\pm 1}^{\cK}$.
 These are the bimodules for two very simply algebra endomorphisms of $\cK$.
 As an $(\ve{I},\ve{I})$-module, $\cB_{\pm 1}\iso \ve{I}$ with the natural $\ve{I}$-action.
 The structure map $\delta_1^1$ vanishes.
 If $a\in \ve{I}_j\cdot \cK\cdot \ve{I}_j$ for either $j=0$ or $j=1$, then we set $\delta_2^1(a, i)=i\otimes a$ for $i\in \ve{I}$.
 Additionally, we set